Odesii/GetThatBook/README.md

 # GetThatBook

-this is a simple app where you can log in and find books,
+this is a simple app where you can log in and find books to read and then save them to your profile